winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 1. password protected preview environments.
 2. wing configuration file support. (for stating a specific wing version, entry points, etc.)
 3. update PR comment with tests results triggered from the console.
-4. User management
-   - each singed in user has an account in wing cloud
-   - each account can create a team and invite other users (accounts) to the team
-   - each account can have multiple repositories
-   - each team can have multiple repositories
-   - each account in a team has access to all the team repositories
-   - dashboard and user management ui
-5. enable preview environments viewers to add comments in the environment.
+4. enable preview environments viewers to add comments in the environment.
-6. populate Environment with Initial Data
+5. populate Environment with Initial Data
-7. Allow users to define specific environment machine type / configuration (cpu, memory, etc.)
+6. Allow users to define specific environment machine type / configuration (cpu, memory, etc.)
-8. Support multiple entry points in a single PR:
+7. Support multiple entry points in a single PR:

    There is a support for multiple entry points in a single PR.
    Every `*.main.w` file in the repository will be considered as an entry point and will have a dedicated preview environment.